coderick14/tusker/README.md

 ![Built with love](http://forthebadge.com/images/badges/built-with-love.svg)
 # Tusker
-A dead simple todo manager in *less than 100 lines* of Bash.
+A dead simple todo manager in *less than 100 lines* of code.
 For those who live in the terminal.

 ### Installation